ispras/michman/docs/install.rst

 Then, fill Michmans configuration file *config.yaml* with your settings.

-**Note:** you can read more about Michman configuration in next section.
+.. note:: You can read more about Michman configuration in next section.

 Following instructions are given for Michman over Ubuntu18.04 image.
 If you want to use Centos8 images, replace **Ubuntu18.04** folder in path with the **Centos8** folder.